 What’s the capacity of your router?
 How many Mbps of traffic can your router manage without a single glitch?

-Basically, your VoIP network handles voice and video data, each of which uses different megabits per second.
+Basically, your VoIP phone service providers network handles voice and video data, each of which uses different megabits per second.

 Let’s say one out of every five people uses a voice call with 1-megabits-per-second, and one out of every 7 people uses a video conference call with 100 megabits per second.
 Now, multiply the number of voice callers and video callers, and then multiply that number again by a minimum of 5 Mbps.
 That’s the amount of Mbps capacity your router must have to manage traffic without any issues.